o-t-w/blog/src/content/blog/popovers.md

 The `:open` and `:closed` selectors are new pseudo-selectors.
 They work for details, dialog, and select elements — but not for popovers.
 You can use `dialog[open]` and `dialog:not([open])` for the time being for better browser support.

 These examples all work in Chrome. `@starting-style` and `transition-behavior` are part of [Interop 2024](https://web.dev/blog/interop-2024), meaning they'll likely be fully supported by the end of the year.
 [Safari 17.4](https://developer.apple.com/documentation/safari-release-notes/safari-17_4-release-notes#Web-Animations) added support for `transition-behavior: allow-discrete`.
-The `overlay` property is still being debated.
+WebKit have yet to declare a [position](https://github.com/WebKit/standards-positions/issues/169) on the `overlay` property.

 ## Anchor positioning